 While these protein products are not right for some people, there are plenty of Muscle Milk benefits for those who tolerate lactose and have healthy kidneys.
 Protein shakes, including Muscle Milk, can provide such benefits as:

 - Promoting bone health

-A 2017 review of evidence in the Journal of the American College of Nutrition found that whey protein supplements can help obese people lose weight and reduce the risks associated with obesity.
+A 2017 review of evidence in the Journal of the American College of Nutrition found that whey protein supplements can help people lose weight and reduce the risks associated with having obesity.
 The review showed that not only did people reduce their weight with whey protein, but they also noticed improvements in blood pressure, glucose and cholesterol levels.
 While not all of the brand's products use whey, many Muscle Milk product may provide this benefit.

-Even if you are not overweight, you may find Muscle Milk benefits.
+Even if you do not have overweight, you may find Muscle Milk benefits.
 A 2018 meta-analysis in the British Journal of Sports Medicine found that protein supplementation can help athletes increase the size and strength of their muscles.
 If your goal is to build better muscles, protein supplements like Muscle Milk can help.

 - Muscle Milk: "Products"

 - U.S. National Library of Medicine: "Lactose Intolerance"